swainechen/chenlab-training/websites/gis-aws/content/02-setup-EC2/09-StopTerminateInstance.md

 2. Choose **EC2** to open the **EC2 Dashboard**.

-3. Click on **Instances** under the **Instances** section in the left Navigation pane to view all the Intsnces that are Running, Stopped and Terminated.
+3. Click on **Instances** under the **Instances** section in the left Navigation pane to view all the Instances that are Running, Stopped and Terminated.

 4. Select the instance created and click on **Actions** button and further choose and click on **Instance State** and futher choose and click on **Stop instance**